jadijadi/lpic1book/1025_use_rpm_and_yum_package_management.md

 ````

 ### Other tools
 YUM and RPM are the main package manager tools on Fedora, RHEL & Centos. but other system are available.
 The SUSE uses YaST and many modern desktops (KDE & Gnome) use PackageKit.
-Package Kit installs and updates packags on graphical interfaces on most linux systems (Debian, Fedora, Arch, ...).
+Package Kit installs and updates packages on graphical interfaces on most linux systems (Debian, Fedora, Arch, ...).

 .